vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/whitney/anukramaNikA/01/033_ApaH.md

 +++
-title = "33.
+title_whitney = "33.
 To the waters: for blessings."

 +++
 [śaṁtāti.—cāndramasam āpyam uta. trāiṣṭubham.]